Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Numerical Analysis

+With (\ref{c10-+}) and (\ref{c20-+}) we obtain Table \ref{t0-1}.
 The result shows that the mass of the fifth physical state is around 520 MeV, which could be identified as $\eta(548)$.
 In this case $\eta(548)$ turns out to be a mixture of $u\bu+d\bd$ and $s\bs$, while $\eta'(958)$ becomes largely a mixture of $s\bs$ and a $gg$ chromoball, with less than 20\% contamination of $u\bu+d\bd$.
 And $\eta(1295)$ is made of more than 50\% $gg$ chromoball and less than 20\% $u\bu+d\bd$ and $s\bs$ each.

-But remarkably, the table shows that $\eta(1405)$ and $\eta(1475)$ are mainly the $gg$ and $ggg$ chromoball states.
+But remarkably, the table shows that $\eta(1405)$ and $\eta(1475)$ are mainly the chromoball states.
 Moreover, the $J/\psi$ radiative decay ratios $R(\eta(1405)/\eta'(958))$ is perfect, although $R(\eta'(958)/\eta(548))$ looks a bit larger.
-This looks interesting and reasonable, considering the fact that we have imposed the {\it ad hoc} constraint (\ref{c0-+}).
+This looks interesting and reasonable, considering the fact that we have imposed the {\it ad hoc} constraints (\ref{c10-+}) and (\ref{c20-+}).

-Notice that $\delta'$ in the table turn out to be negative, which tells that the mass of the three chromon bound state is smaller than the sum of the chromon mass.
-This implies that the binding of three chromons is quite strong.
-So in the table we have estimated the chromon mass $\mu_0$ of the three chromons state, with $G_3=9 \mu_0^2$.
+Notice that $\delta'$ turns out to be negative, which shows that the mass of the three chromon bound state is smaller than the sum of the chromon masses.
+This might be understood to imply that the three chromon binding is quite strong.
+On the other hand this could also be an artefact of (\ref{c20-+}).
+For instance we could introduce a new chromon mass $\mu_0$ with $G_3=3\mu_0^2$ as shown in the table, and avoid the negative binding energy.

-Of course, we have different views in the literature.
+In the literature, of course, we have different views.
 The popular view that PDG endorses is that $\eta(548)$ and $\eta'(958)$ are predominantly the $u\bu+d\bd$ and $s\bs$ states, and that $\eta(1295)$ and $\eta(1475)$ are the first radial excitations of $\eta(548)$ and $\eta'(958)$ \cite{e14751,e14752,e14753}.
-But it is widely agreed that $\eta(1405)$ is indeed a pseudo-scalar glueball \cite{e14051,e14052,e14053,e14054,e14055, e14056,e14057}.
+But it is widely agreed that $\eta(1405)$ is indeed a pseudo-scalar glueball \cite{e14051,e14052,e14053,e14054,e14055,e14056}.
 This is endorsed by PDG and by our analysis, although there exists a lattice result which might contradict with this view \cite{lqcd2}.

 Our result implies that the spectrum of the light pseudo-scalar mesons could be understood within the context of the quarkonium-chromoball mixing.
 Nevertheless, the idea that $\eta(1295)$ and $\eta(1475)$ could be the radial excitations of $\eta(548)$ and $\eta'(958)$ should be taken seriously \cite{e14751,e14752,e14753}.